junxit/us-congress-bills-115/metadata.md

 - 2017-11-06 — Introduced in House
 - 2017-11-06 — Introduced in House
 - 2017-11-06 — Referred to the House Committee on Science, Space, and Technology.
+- 2017-11-15 — Committee Consideration and Mark-up Session Held.
+- 2017-11-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-12-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-12-18 — Considered under suspension of the rules. (consideration: CR H10160-10161)
+- 2017-12-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4254.
+- 2017-12-18 — Mr. Knight moved to suspend the rules and pass the bill, as amended.
+- 2017-12-18 — Placed on the Union Calendar, Calendar No. 351.
+- 2017-12-18 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-472.
+- 2017-12-18 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-472.